 As for how the redesign is going to change the users' current interactions with photos, I explored all the ways users are able to interact with a photo right now, and thought about whether those interactions are more logical to be applied to a group of similar photos, or a single photo.

 Another major task users usually need to carry out when they take lots of similar photos is to compare between different shots, delete the bad ones, or select the best ones to view, edit, or share.
 But this curation process is painful and time-consuming because 1) users have to manually go through every photo to pick the good and delete the bad, and 2) it is extremely hard to compare between similar photos and spot the differences.
 How can I make the curation process easier?

 Using Machine Learning to Recommend the Best Photos

 One way to relieve users from the burden of selecting the best photos is to suggest the best ones for quick actions.
 Using Machine Learning, it is possible to identify photos with the best lightings, compositions, and even those in which everyone's smiling.
 Google Clip has been using similar algorithms to suggest best moments in a video.
 It would be possible to further apply similar technologies in Google Photos to automatically suggest the best photo within a photo group, and enable users to quickly share it or delete the others.

-Almost all users I interviewed complained that it is hard to scroll through similar photos and compare between them.
-Here's how they currently compare between similar images:
+Almost all users I interviewed complained that it is so hard to scroll through similar photos and compare between them.
+Here's how they do the comparison now: